Abdul-Sayed/react-notes-awsayed/Redux/redux_notes.md

 React Components, receive state from store.
 User events fire off actions.

 # Action
 Dispatch actions to mutate store state.
-Usually return a payload object
+Usually return a payload object.
+When an action cccurs, it gets sent to all reducers

 # Dispatch
 Sends action to reducer